 - By clicking on the magnifying glass in the lower right corner, you can select how close to the timeline to zoom, making it easier to choose parts of a long video more precisely.
 Another way to select a point in the timeline more accurately is using the left and right arrow buttons on the keyboard instead of the mouse.

 Windows now has the simple built-in video application Video editor.
 You can find it by searching for ”Video” in the Windows search box, for example.
-The programme is practically part of the Windows Photos image viewer, meaning it can also be started from there, although that is somewhat unintuitive.
+The program is practically part of the Windows Photos image viewer, meaning it can also be started from there, although that is somewhat unintuitive.

-Apple and Linux
+Apple, Android and Linux